pinpoint-apm/pinpoint-apm.github.io/documents/heatmap.md

 3. Apache Pinot ingests from Kafka into the `heatmapStatApp` table, aggregating counts per time bucket (10-second intervals).
 4. Pinpoint Web queries Pinot to render the heatmap visualization.

-Schema and table configuration files are located in [`collector/src/main/pinot/`](https://github.com/pinpoint-apm/pinpoint/tree/master/collector/src/main/pinot).
+Pinot schema and table configuration details are described in [section 3.3](#33-create-pinot-tables) below.

 # 3 Installation and Configuration